xuanyufang/Interactive-Lab-Hub/Lab 5/README.md

 The light could also causes problem, when we train the model in one specific luminant setting, and test in another, it causes lower accuracy.
 Also the color of the desktop itself influence the accuracy as well in our design.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***

-1. Are they aware of the uncertainties in the system?
+**1. Are they aware of the uncertainties in the system?**

+Our expected users will be less aware of the uncertainties in the system in our design.
+This is due to the fact that we are expecting our users to complete the task without any time of visual aids, even no need to look at the origami themselves.

-3. How bad would they be impacted by a miss classification?
+**2. How bad would they be impacted by a miss classification?**

+ Due to our error handler system, we expect our users won't be impacted too back due to a miss classification, not only will the device detect current origami progress multiple times to ensure accuracy, but also at the worst case, our user will be asked to redo the process by disassemble it to last step, which is not a huge loss.

-4. How could change your interactive system to address this?
+**3. How could change your interactive system to address this?**

+Other than our error handler system, we have also think of a way for our user to actively ask the device to reexamine the current origami progress if they think the device makes a mistake.

-5. Are there optimizations you can try to do on your sense-making algorithm.
+**4. Are there optimizations you can try to do on your sense-making algorithm.**

+Yes, one thing we are planning on doing is to include more samples with different desktop surface, luminant enviromental factors, and angles of the origami steps, so that the whole system can be more accurate in terms of focusing on the origami itself, instead of being influenced by the environment.

 ### Part D
 ### Characterize your own Observant system